just1mitch/cits2006-project/Report/Group Report.md

 Network DLL's
 DNS Calls
 The reasoning behind these is that quite often scripts will be accessing one of these network resources - and as per project requirements we MUST detect network activity.
-We did have a look at a Yara import called `cuckoo` however that has since been deprecated.
+We did have a look at a Yara import called `cuckoo` however that has since been deprecated and so we decided against supporting it.
 - _scripts.yara_
 This yara rule looks for common scripting languages and their structure, for example:
 ```Powershell